madhavmehndiratta/blog/_posts/2020-06-17-sumo-1-vulnhub-walkthrough.md

 Linux ubuntu 3.2.0-23-generic #36-Ubuntu SMP Tue Apr 10 20:39:51 UTC 2012 x86_64 x86_64 x86_64 GNU/Linux
 ```

 Instead I used <a href="https://www.exploit-db.com/exploits/33589"> this exploit</a> from exploitdb.
-I downloaded this exploit on my host machine and started a python http server and tranferred it to the target machine in the tmp directory.
+I downloaded this exploit on my host machine and started a python http server and transferred it to the target machine in the tmp directory.

 ```r
 www-data@ubuntu:/usr/lib/cgi-bin$ cd /tmp